LuisTorres262/Creating-a-Virtual-Machine/README.md

-24.)
-Now click that Resource Group whcih was automatically created when we created our Virtual Machine.
-And now click "Delete Resource Group".
 25.)
 Now type the name of the resource group, and click delete.
+Do the same for any other resource groups that need to be deleted.
 26.)
 CONGRATS!!
 You have now created your first Virtual Machine!
-Here's also a link to a creator who I watch pretty often, who's discussing some creative ways you can use a Virtual Machine - https://technotim.live/posts/20-ways-virtual-machine/